-Synthesis combines otherwise separate reactants into a new whole, releasing energy.
+Synthesis combines separate reactants into a new whole, releasing energy.
 In our highly interactive information environment, this process ranges from rules-based competition to totalitarian warfare.

 Let’s explore three reactants—aggregates, supply chains, and influence maneuvers.